wp-plugins/alpine-photo-tile-for-flickr/readme.txt

 **Quick Start Guide:**

-1. After installing the plugin on your WordPress site, make sure it is activated by logging into your admin area and going to Plugins in the left menu.
+1. After installing the Alpine PhotoTile for Flickr plugin on your WordPress site, make sure it is activated by logging into your admin area and going to Plugins in the left menu.
 2. To add the plugin to a sidebar, go to Appearance->Widgets in the left menu.
 3. Find the rectangle labeled Alpine PhotoTile for Flickr.
 Click and drag the rectangle to one of the sidebar containers on the right.
 4. Once you drop the rectangle in a sidebar area, it should open to reveal a menu of options.
 The only required information for the plugin to work is Flickr User ID.
 See "How do I find my Flickr user ID or group ID?" in the FAQ section for further guidance about finding your ID.
 Enter this ID and click save in the right bottom corner of the menu.